Do – auxiliary verb

 If a sentence starts with another auxiliary verb then the question tag following it must use the same verb as the auxiliary verb.
 Negative to positive or positive to negative.

-(2) We use to do to be extra emotive or put more emphasis on the sentence.
-It is only used as an emphasis with ordinary verbs and not other auxiliary verbs.
+We use do to be extra emotive or put more emphasis on the sentence.
+It is only used as an emphasis with ordinary verbs and not other auxiliary verbs

 - Did you do your homework last night?
 Yes, I did do my homework last night.